 - If you’re not going to the gym after school drop off, shower after you wake up before the morning routine starts.

-- Kids don’t watch TV before school
+- Don’t let the kids watch TV before school.

-- Create a reasonable bedtime for the kids so they don’t wake up tired
+- Create a reasonable bedtime for the kids so they don’t wake up tired.

 There have been some mornings that my kids rush brushing their teeth (goodness knows why).
 Now I check that they have brushed well and if not I get them to brush again.
 There was a stage that this was happening far too often so I created a chart (I love charts!!).
 I use these charts to mark off if they have brushed their teeth well, at the end of the week it is acknowledged and rewarded in something as simple as picking a movie to watch over the weekend or which board game we can play.

 These ‘Brushing Teeth’ charts are an instant downloadable printable, available in 4 different colours.
 They are editable so you can type your child’s name onto the chart.
 Click here to visit shop to download.

 When they are finished brushing their teeth, they wipe over the bathroom sink (have to be honest, they do sometimes forget to do this and it aggravates me).

 They make sure the bathroom is left tidy, towels hung up etc. I laminated the set of 4 bathroom prints to add some colour into the bathroom, which is also a great reminder for the kids… brush your teeth, care for your skin, hang your towel and wash your hands.

 Then they get dressed and make their bed.
 I have a perfectly imperfect rule, I don’t remake it after the kids do it, I am just happy and grateful they did it themselves.
 Then they brush their hair, pack their lunch into their school bag and go to school!